 Because I had previously absorbed so many monster movies from the 1930s, seeing Citizen Kane was not a dramatically different experience.
 The gothic sense of dread (and art direction) which surrounds the ongoing isolation and personality collapse of the title character wasn't that different than seeing Colin Clive going off the rails in Frankenstein.

 The difference was in the script writing and in how director (and star, and co-writer) Orson Welles manipulated the film's time-line and the individual stories provided by the various associates of Mr. Kane.
 Like a puzzle coming together, with a mystery in the center like a Raymond Chandler story (what's "rosebud"?)
 Citizen Kane contains levels of meaning and snatches of melodrama that the script keeps in separate cells (the tales told about Kane by his former employees, friends and wives) but brought together by a no-nonsense, tenacious newspaper reporter who is patching together an overview of the life of the deceased tycoon.
-This featured Welles beneath increasingly thickening layers of makeup.
+This meant we watch Welles being covered in increasingly thickening layers of makeup.

-Splayed out on the floor watching the movie while distracted students exited beneath the screen (it was being projected on the cinder block wall above the entrance doors), and while other kids came in to see what the racket was about, I studied the movie and tried to ignore the noise from the restless crowd.
+Splayed out on the floor watching the movie while distracted students exited and entered beneath the screen (it was being projected on the cinder block wall above the entrance doors), and while some kids came in to see what the racket was about and then turned around to go back out, I studied the movie and tried to ignore the noise from the restless crowd.
 They seemed to be confused by Citizen Kane: was this a school assignment or was this just random lunch-time entertainment?

 What I perceived the story to be after witnessing the bubbling paint on the burning Rosebud inside the furnace at stately Xanadu and then the final end credits, was that Citizen Kane was a tragic suicide tale, and with a young person's optimism, I viewed the progression of errors by Kane as he lost his humanity (and friends) while enlarging his ego (and fortune) as something he could have stopped at any step along the way.
 Didn't he know any better?

 Being considerably older now, my appreciation of Citizen Kane hasn't changed that much.
 I am better acquainted with how human personalities, once set in motion toward destructive goals, are hard to swing to a different course, much like the omnivorous appetites of Mr. Kane.
-I am also better aware of how a scriptwriter spins a story and will make his story points using the characters as examples of the morality they believe is self-evident within Hollywood reality (or, if the script writer doesn't really believe in it, will nonetheless move forward creating the story like a used car salesmen who, while making a sale at least, is thoroughly convinced what he is selling is a wonderful automobile, and not a lemon).
+I am also better aware of how a scriptwriter spins a story and will make his story points using the characters as examples of the morality they believe is self-evident within (Hollywood) reality.

 Seeing Citizen Kane today, I am prompted by new questions about how the film sits atop lists of "the greatest movies ever made" and whether it can stay there indefinitely.

-First of all, how effective is Welles' story now that so many elements of what is depicted on the screen has slid into antiquity (newspapermen feverishly looking for verification on facts and publishing them on paper) and the tragic background of Kane's childhood (which, tragic in the real sense of life, isn't that unique in the 21st century).
+First of all, how effective is Welles' story now that so many elements of what is depicted on the screen has slid into antiquity (newspapermen feverishly looking for verification on facts and publishing them on paper) and the tragic background of Kane's family breakdown and fractured childhood (which, tragic in the real sense of life, isn't that unique in the 21st century).
 Can the future movie scholar being born now in the 21st century, growing up surrounded by streaming services, internet news, and a wholly different world of problems still respond to an old black and white film with people wearing different clothes, driving different cars (or horse-drawn buggies, like parts of Kane), and saying things to each other using archaic 1941 slang?
+I'm familiar with the generation and culture of the film, but how can a 21st century baby film scholar have that same familiarity?

-I realize that Kane's difficulties are the same ones for any era of cinema that has slid into a foggy past, but I am reminded that here we are, still taking time to screen George Melie's movies from before 1900.
-As an item of scholarship, Citizen Kane is not in doubt.
-But, can Welles' RKO magnum opus keep from moving from Greatest Movie Ever Made down to Outstanding Example of 20th Century FIlm-Making?
+As an item of deserved scholarship, Citizen Kane is not in doubt.
+But, realistically speaking, can Welles' RKO magnum opus keep from moving from Greatest Movie Ever Made down to Most Outstanding Example of 20th Century Film-Making?